#1 Home Improvement Retailer

 Plant Seeds Outside With Direct Sow

-Your seeds might get washed away or struggle to grow, or rodents or insects might eat the sprouts.
-But if you're really lucky, you might get strong sprouts, perfectly spaced and ready to grow all spring.
-The reality of your garden will usually be somewhere in between, and spreading out tiny sprouts throughout the soil isn't so bad.
-You know those sprouts are hardy and primed to survive, although there are no guarantees in the long term.
+Your seeds might get washed away or struggle to grow, or insects or critters might eat the sprouts.
+But if you're really fortunate, you might get a strong sprout from each place you sowed seeds, perfectly spaced and ready to grow all spring.
+The reality of your sown seeds will usually be somewhere in between, and spreading out tiny sprouts throughout the soil isn't so bad.
+You know those sprouts are hardy, although there are no guarantees in the long term.

 Start Seeds Indoors